Keith J. Stine, Chair

 GREAT NEWS TO BEGIN ANOTHER ACADEMIC YEAR.

-Rajiv M. Banavali, PhD 1985 will be honored by receipt of a Distinguished Alumni Award by the UMSL Alumni Association, at the Virtual Founders' Dinner via zoom on Oct.
+Rajiv M. Banavali, PhD 1985 was honored by receipt of a Distinguished Alumni Award by the UMSL Alumni Association, at the Virtual Founders' Dinner via zoom on Oct.
 7, 2021.
 Dr. Banavali is Senior Vice President, Science and Innovation, at WestRock Co., in Atlanta, GA.

 Professor Stine received the Chancellor's Award for Research and Creativity at the 2021 State of the University Address.